Nic Berry

-Nic Berry (born 13 March 1984 in Brisbane) is an Australian rugby union referee.
-He took up refereeing after retiring from playing in 2012 due to a series of concussions.
-After taking up the whistle, he has become one of the few former Super Rugby players to also have refereed a match in Super Rugby.
+Nic Berry (born 13 March 1984 in Brisbane) is an Australian former rugby union player, and current rugby union referee.

 Playing career

 Berry was educated at Ipswich Grammar School in Queensland.
-He represented Australia at rugby union in the under-21 national team at the under-21 World Cup in Argentina.
+He represented Australia in rugby union with the under-21 national team at the under-21 World Cup in Argentina.
 He made his Super 12 debut for the Queensland Reds against the Hurricanes in 2005.
 He started four games in 2005, and played another five off the bench.
 He made his run-on debut at halfback replacing the injured Josh Valentine in a match against the Bulls.
-In 2006 Berry was selected in the Australian Prime Ministers XV to take on the Japanese national team in Tokyo on 4 November.
+In 2006 Berry was selected in the Australian Prime Minister's XV to take on the Japanese national team in Tokyo on 4 November.
 He was also part of the Sunnybank team that won the 2005 and 2007 Queensland Premier Rugby trophy.

 In July 2007, it was rumoured that Berry was looking at offers from overseas and requesting a release from S14 and ARC commitments.
 He then left the Queensland Reds and moved to Racing Métro 92 Paris where he played for the following three seasons.
-At the beginning of the 2010–11 season Berry joined London Wasps on a 2-year contract.
+At the beginning of the 2010–11 season Berry joined London Wasps on a two-year contract.
 After a number of strong performances he signed a contract extension for the following two seasons.
 Berry retired early into the 2012–13 season at the advice of his physician after sustaining a series of concussions.